13th Isle of Man Go Festival 30 Jul – 4 Aug 2017

 The Go Festival consists of 3 tournaments: the Main, Afternoon and Handicap tournaments.
 The Main, held every morning, is a 5 round McMahon, with 90 minutes per player and 20 moves in 5 minutes overtime.
-The Afternoon, on Sunday-Tuesday, is a 3 round McMahon with 60 minutes per player and 20 moves in 5 minutes overtime.
-The Handicap Tournament, on Wednesday and Thursday afternoons, will use the legendary ‘Manx Handicap System’ with sudden death time limits of 30 minutes each.
+The Afternoon, on Sunday-Wednesday, is a 3 round McMahon with 60 minutes per player and 20 moves in 5 minutes overtime.
+The Handicap Tournament, on Thursday and Friday afternoons, will use the legendary ‘Manx Handicap System’ – giving an extra stone to the weaker player – with sudden death time limits of 30 minutes each.

 |11.00||Main Tournament – 1st round|